Ion Coulomb crystals: an exotic form of condensed matter: Out-of-equilibrium dynamics of ion Coulomb crystals

 and where $x$ is here rescaled by $a$.
+The equation is parametrized by the velocity $v_s = \sqrt{{3K_0}/({2m})}$ and the mass term $M = \sqrt{{8\pi^2U}/({3K_0a^2})}$, with $K_0=2Q^2/(4\pi\epsilon_0 d_0^3)$.
 The solutions of Eq.\ \eqref{Eq1} are constrained to satisfy the mismatch $\delta=\min_{n_0\in \mathbb{N}}(d_0-n_0a)/a$.
-The equation is parametrized by the velocity $v_s = \sqrt{{3K_0}/({2m})}$ and the mass term $M = \sqrt{{8\pi^2U}/({3K_0a^2})}$, with $K_0=2Q^2/(4\pi\epsilon_0 d_0^3)$.
 In the short-range FK model the integral term vanishes and the solution is a sine-Gordon soliton with sound velocity $v_s$ and length proportional to $d_0/M$, while the mass $M$ scales the energy of a kink.
-The integral term in Eq.\ \eqref{Eq1} is due to the long-range coupling and predicts that the soliton decays with a power-law tail.
-As a consequence, the effective width of the sine-Gordon soliton scales with the size of the chain as $\log N$ \cite{Landa:2020}.
-Moreover, solitons interact with power-law, Coulomb interactions \cite{Menu:2024a}.
-This property changes the nature of the commensurate-incommensurate phase transition with respect to the short-range model, as shown in \cite{Menu:2024a,Menu:2024b}.
+The Coulomb interactions give rise to the integral term.
+As a consequence, at the center the kink has the form of a sine-Gordon soliton whose width now scales with the size of the chain as $\log N$ while it asymptotically decays as $1/r$ with the distance $r$ from its center \cite{Landa:2020}.
+This asymptotic decay gives rise to Coulomb-like interactions between distant solitons \cite{Menu:2024a}.

-In \cite{Menu:2024a} a quantum field theoretical model was developed for the Coulomb solitons $\theta(x,t)$, which permits to map the ground state of the Wigner chain in the periodic potential to a massive Thirring model, where the solitons are charged fermionic excitations over an effective Dirac sea, as illustrated in Fig.\ \ref{Fig:1:Menu}(c).
-The Thirring Hamiltonian, in turn, is equivalent to a spin model, more precisely, to a XXZ Hamiltonian of spin-$\frac{1}{2}$ particles in an external field, where the solitons are long-range interacting defects, as shown in Fig.\ \ref{Fig:1:Menu}(d).
+Equation \eqref{Eq1} permits to map the dynamics of a frustrated ion chain to a quantum field theoretical model, the massive Thirring model, where the commensurate phase is an effective Dirac sea and the solitons are charged fermionic excitations, as illustrated in Fig.\ \ref{Fig:1:Menu}(c).
+The chemical potential is proportional to the mismatch and shows that, when this exceeds the gap, excitations (solitons) are generated.
+Because of the Coulomb interactions, the chemical potential also depends on the chain's size: $h' \propto \delta\ln N$.
+This scaling of $h'$ indicates that the Coulomb interactions dictate the order in the thermodynamic limit.
+Correspondingly, the critical mismatch $\delta_c$ shrinks as $1/\ln N$, giving rise to {\it interaction-induced} sliding \cite{Menu:2024a,Menu:2024b}.
+An equivalent spin model can be derived from the Thirring Hamiltonian, which is amenable to numerical analyses.
+This is a long-range XXZ Hamiltonian of spin-$\frac{1}{2}$ particles in an external field.
+The solitons are mapped into long-range interacting defects, as shown in Fig.\ \ref{Fig:1:Menu}(d).
+In these models quantum effects in the soliton's dynamics scale with the effective Planck constant $\beta^2$ \cite{Menu:2024a},